Zoreo/mp_web_scraper/README.md

 1. Use a **web scraper** to fetch the latest cryptocurrency news headlines from the [Cointelegraph website](https://cointelegraph.com/).
 2. Handle multiple clients simultaneously using an efficient **Selector paradigm** for connection management.
-3. Allow clients to dynamically request a specific number of news headlines via the command line.
+3. Allow clients to interact dynamically with the server by requesting headlines and responding to server prompts.

 ---